List of Hungarian monarchs

-This is a list of Hungarian monarchs, that includes the grand princes (895–1000) and the kings and ruling queens of Hungary (1000–1918).
+This is a list of Hungarian monarchs; it includes the grand princes (895–1000) and the kings and ruling queens of Hungary (1000–1918).

-The Principality of Hungary established around 895, following the 9th-century Hungarian conquest of the Carpathian Basin.
+The Hungarian Grand Principality was established around 895, following the 9th-century Hungarian conquest of the Carpathian Basin.
 The Kingdom of Hungary existed from 1000–1001 with the coronation of King Saint Stephen.
 The Árpád dynasty, the male-line descendants of Grand Prince Árpád, ruled Hungary continuously from 895 to 1301.
 Christianity was adopted as the state religion for the Kingdom of Hungary by King Saint Stephen and the kings of the Árpád dynasty used the title of the apostolic king.
 The descendants of the dynasty gave the world the highest number of saints and blesseds from one family.
 Therefore, since the 13th century the dynasty has often been referred to as the "Kindred of the Holy Kings".
 The Árpád dynasty ruled the Carpathian Basin for four hundred years, influencing almost all of Europe through its extensive dynastic connections.
 The paternal lineage of the Árpád dynasty came to end in 1301 with the death of King Andrew III of Hungary, and all of the subsequent kings of Hungary (with the exception of King Matthias Corvinus) were cognatic descendants of the Árpád dynasty.
-After World War I in 1918, King Charles IV "renounced participation" in state affairs, but did not abdicate.
-The Kingdom of Hungary existed as a country from 1920 to 1946, officially represented the Hungarian monarchy, but in reality there was no king.
+In 1918, after World War I, King Charles IV "renounced participation" in state affairs, but did not abdicate.
+The Kingdom of Hungary existed as a country from 1920 to 1946, and officially represented the Hungarian monarchy, but in reality there was no king.